On Google Mentoring

-At work the software we develop and ship comes with a lot of third party dependencies, so we must keep track of their licenses.
-The process was very manual and was improved by automating it so that it could also scale with the company growth.
+At work, the software we develop and ship comes with a lot of third party dependencies, so we must keep track of their licenses.
+The process was very manual and was improved by automating it so that it could also scale with the company’s growth.

 A new Chrome update suddenly broke our application.
-It improved string parsing, but at the same time makes extensive use of memory for a lot of string concatenations in a single expression.
-Such concatenation was used eavily by grunt-angular-templates used at work.
+It improved string parsing, but at the same time significantly increased memory usage due to excessive string concatenations in a single expression.
+This pattern was heavily used by grunt-angular-templates in our codebase at work.

-At work, we use a complex Gradle build shared accross multiple projects.
-This complexity also brings some redundancies in the way dependencies are computed between different projects.
+At work, we use a complex Gradle build shared across multiple projects.
+This complexity also introduces some redundancies in how dependencies are computed between different projects.
 We recently reworked our dependency system to remove those redundancies.

-I am totally a newbie when it comes to Groovy, and when using it a bit of for our CI (Jenkins), I stumbled upon the non-intuitive difference between a Groovy and a Java String.
+I am completely new to Groovy, and while using it a bit for our CI (Jenkins), I stumbled upon the non-intuitive difference between a Groovy and a Java String.

 I decided on a whim to learn music.
-Having zero knowledge and forgotten everything from school, I had to start from scratch.
-I wanted an instrument that seemed easy, not expensive and small.
-If I abandoned after 2 days, it wouldn’t matter.
+Having zero knowledge and having forgotten everything from school, I had to start from scratch.
+I wanted an instrument that seemed easy, inexpensive, and small.
+If I gave up after two days, it would not matter.
 I set my eyes on the recorder.

 Our unit test suite at work was started almost 10 years ago, and is comprised of thousands of tests.
 A few months ago, there was an initiative to migrate from JUnit 4 to JUnit 5.